kingstinct/react-native-device-activity/README.md

 Some things worth noting here:

-Depending on your use case (if you need different schedules for different days, for example,) you might need multiple monitors.
+Depending on your use case (if you need different schedules for different days, for example) you might need multiple monitors.
 There's a hard limit on 20 monitors at the same time.
 Study the [DateComponents](https://developer.apple.com/documentation/foundation/datecomponents) object to model this to your use case.

 ## Block the shield